poole/lanyon/_posts/2021-9-08-blog-posts-as-conference-contributions.md

 increase the posts’ visibility, impact, and credibility, while simultaneously providing benefits to the conference.

--   *Adoption*: we think that, with the conference’s stamp, such a format will be more broadly recognized and adopted by the community.
+-   *Adoption*: we think that a conference’s "stamp" will give more credibility to blog posts, making them more broadly recognized and adopted by the community.

 -   *Accessibility*: maintaining a blog is time consuming , and requires many blog posts to gain a stable following.
 By allowing researchers